US Foods (NYSE:USFD) Issues FY 2022 Earnings Guidance

-US Foods (NYSE:USFD – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+US Foods (NYSE:USFD – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $1.80-$2.10 for the period, compared to the consensus EPS estimate of $2.27.
 The company issued revenue guidance of -.

-US Foods (NYSE:USFD – Get Rating) last released its earnings results on Thursday, May 12th.
-The company reported $0.36 earnings per share for the quarter, beating analysts’ consensus estimates of $0.17 by $0.19.
-The firm had revenue of $7.80 billion for the quarter, compared to analysts’ expectations of $7.80 billion.
-US Foods had a net margin of 0.58% and a return on equity of 12.01%.
-The company’s quarterly revenue was up 23.9% on a year-over-year basis.
-During the same period in the previous year, the company earned $0.12 earnings per share.
-Research analysts predict that US Foods will post 2.08 EPS for the current fiscal year.
+A number of equities research analysts have recently commented on the stock.
+Morgan Stanley upped their price objective on shares of US Foods from $41.00 to $42.00 and gave the company an equal weight rating in a research note on Friday, April 22nd.
+Credit Suisse Group upped their price objective on shares of US Foods from $44.00 to $46.00 and gave the company an outperform rating in a research note on Friday, February 18th.
+Zacks Investment Research raised shares of US Foods from a sell rating to a hold rating in a research note on Wednesday, April 20th.
+StockNews.com raised shares of US Foods from a hold rating to a buy rating in a research note on Friday, April 22nd.
+Finally, Truist Financial assumed coverage on shares of US Foods in a research note on Tuesday, February 1st.
+They issued a buy rating and a $43.00 price objective on the stock.
+Five equities research analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
+According to MarketBeat, the company presently has an average rating of Buy and a consensus price target of $42.73.

-In other US Foods news, Director Robert M. Dutkowsky bought 31,000 shares of the company’s stock in a transaction that occurred on Monday, March 7th.
+In other news, Director Pietro Satriano sold 40,000 shares of the business’s stock in a transaction on Wednesday, May 18th.
+The shares were sold at an average price of $33.33, for a total transaction of $1,333,200.00.
+Following the completion of the transaction, the director now directly owns 594,159 shares in the company, valued at approximately $19,803,319.47.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Robert M. Dutkowsky purchased 31,000 shares of US Foods stock in a transaction dated Monday, March 7th.
 The shares were purchased at an average price of $32.91 per share, with a total value of $1,020,210.00.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, Director Pietro Satriano sold 40,000 shares of the company’s stock in a transaction on Wednesday, May 18th.
-The shares were sold at an average price of $33.33, for a total transaction of $1,333,200.00.
-Following the completion of the transaction, the director now owns 594,159 shares of the company’s stock, valued at approximately $19,803,319.47.
-The disclosure for this sale can be found here.
-Insiders bought 51,040 shares of company stock valued at $1,726,752 over the last quarter.
-Company insiders own 1.00% of the company’s stock.
+The disclosure for this purchase can be found here.
+Insiders have acquired a total of 51,040 shares of company stock worth $1,726,752 in the last three months.
+Insiders own 1.00% of the company’s stock.

-Several institutional investors and hedge funds have recently bought and sold shares of USFD.
-Covestor Ltd raised its holdings in shares of US Foods by 744.8% in the 1st quarter.
-Covestor Ltd now owns 1,639 shares of the company’s stock worth $62,000 after purchasing an additional 1,445 shares during the period.
-Captrust Financial Advisors raised its holdings in shares of US Foods by 29.9% during the first quarter.
-Captrust Financial Advisors now owns 2,144 shares of the company’s stock worth $81,000 after purchasing an additional 493 shares during the period.
-Metropolitan Life Insurance Co NY bought a new position in shares of US Foods during the fourth quarter worth about $153,000.
-MetLife Investment Management LLC bought a new position in shares of US Foods during the first quarter worth about $166,000.
-Finally, Forum Financial Management LP bought a new position in shares of US Foods during the first quarter worth about $211,000.
-97.60% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+BNP Paribas Arbitrage SA increased its stake in US Foods by 448.4% in the first quarter.
+BNP Paribas Arbitrage SA now owns 236,908 shares of the company’s stock valued at $8,915,000 after acquiring an additional 193,710 shares during the last quarter.
+Arrowstreet Capital Limited Partnership bought a new position in shares of US Foods during the 1st quarter valued at about $6,737,000.
+Vanguard Group Inc. raised its holdings in shares of US Foods by 0.9% during the 1st quarter.
+Vanguard Group Inc. now owns 18,841,409 shares of the company’s stock valued at $709,002,000 after buying an additional 167,929 shares in the last quarter.
+State Street Corp lifted its position in US Foods by 5.1% in the 1st quarter.
+State Street Corp now owns 3,458,075 shares of the company’s stock worth $130,127,000 after buying an additional 167,651 shares during the last quarter.
+Finally, UBS Group AG boosted its stake in US Foods by 48.6% in the first quarter.
+UBS Group AG now owns 407,680 shares of the company’s stock worth $15,341,000 after buying an additional 133,273 shares in the last quarter.
+Hedge funds and other institutional investors own 97.60% of the company’s stock.

 US Foods Company Profile (Get Rating)